codio/knowledge/source/common/settings/github.rst

 Connect to GitHub
 =================

 If you are working with GitHub, you must install your Codio SSH key and connect to the application.
-See :ref:`Uploading Your SSH Key to Remote Server <upload-ssh-key-remote-server>`.

 1. Click your user name or gravatar in the lower portion of the navigation pane to open the **Settings** page.
 2. Click the **Applications** tab.